Darboy, Wisconsin: Recent history

 The area was stagnant for most of the twentieth century until the 1970s, when a group of farmers, concerned about the area's future, petitioned for a sanitary district.
 Construction began in the early 1980s, and was completed in 1984.
 New houses began to sprout up.
 "This little crossroads has always been a good place to raise cows and eat chicken, but in recent years hundreds of people have also decided that it is a fine place to build a house," noted an Appleton Post-Crescent article on Sunday, July 1, 1990.
 Farmers in the Darboy area, which traditionally had been a farming community, turned into developers and sold land to families who could hook up their houses to the new sanitary district.
 With the completion of State Trunk Highway 441 in 1993, the area gained easier access to the rest of the Fox Cities.
 This accelerated housing development in Darboy.

 The Kimberly School District, which encompasses most of Darboy, erected Sunrise Elementary School on the south side of Darboy off of County Highway N in 1996.
 This fueled even more growth, as the sanitary district continued to expand.
-Another public school, Woodland School (containing both Woodland Elementary and an Woodland Intermediate), was built on the south side of Darboy in the Town of Harrison in 2006.
+Another public school, Woodland School (containing both Woodland Elementary and a Woodland Intermediate), was built on the south side of Darboy in the Town of Harrison in 2006.
 More subdivisions were developed near the school, and as a Post-Crescent article says, "Rows of houses began to replace rows of corn" in this traditional farming community.